COVID-19 Update: We are open and serving our clients. Learn More >>>

 • Permanent support.
 If a support order is permanent, the supporting spouse is obligated to pay until the dependent spouse remarries or passes away.

-Determinations of support
+Determinations of Support

 In making a determination as to whether or not a petition for support will be granted, the court will consider a number of factors, including: